bobf/orchestration/README.md

 $ docker login
 ```

-Finally, you will need to have your _Docker Hub_ account added to the `orchestrationdev` organisation - speak to your team leader for further information.
+Finally, you will need to have your _Docker Hub_ account added to the `homeflowdev` organisation - speak to your team leader for further information.

 #### Using provided `Makefile`